Extra structure on the cohomology of configuration spaces of closed orientable surfaces: Abstract

 \section{Abstract}

-We compute the rational cohomology of unordered configuration spaces of points on any closed orientable surface.
+The rational homology of unordered configuration spaces of points on any surface was studied by Drummond-Cole and Knudsen.
+We compute the rational cohomology of configuration spaces on a closed orientable surface, keeping track of the mixed Hodge numbers and the action of the symplectic group on the cohomology.
 We find a series with coefficients in the Grothendieck ring of $\spg$ that describes explicitly the decomposition of the cohomology into irreducible representations.
-From that we deduce the mixed Hodge numbers and the Betti numbers, obtaining a formula without cancellations.
-This new formula shows that the Betti numbers growth as a polynomial of degree $2g-1$.
+From that we deduce the mixed Hodge numbers and the Betti numbers, obtaining a new formula without cancellations.